dlmcpaul/EnphaseCollector/README.md

 - You can set both profiles separated by a comma eg influxdb,pvoutput

 - The internal database is always populated so the local view is always available at /solar
+- Stats can be pulled to Prometheus by using the Actuator endpoint configured at /solar/actuator/prometheus